 - "Severance": Named Executive Officers may be eligible for certain payments following the occurrence of specific termination events as set forth in their employment agreements and in the tables that follow.
 If eligible for severance: Messrs.
 Rutledge and Bickham will each receive severance equal to two and one-half times their applicable annual base salary and target bonus; Messrs.
-Winfrey and Blackley and Ms. Mayo will each receive severance equal to two times their applicable annual base salary and target bonus. - "Bonus" As used in the tables below, "Bonus" is the target bonus set forth and defined in each Named Executive Officer's employment agreement and are payable in accordance with the 2012 Bonus Plans assumed at 100% performance attainment.
-If eligible for a bonus payment on a specific termination event: Mr. Rutledge may receive a target bonus of 175% of his annual base salary; Mr. Bickham may receive a target bonus of 135% of his annual base salary; Messrs.
-Winfrey and Blackley and Ms. Mayo may receive a target bonus of 75% of their annual base salary.
-See "2012 Executive Bonus Plan" section in the Compensation Discussion and Analysis for further plan details. - "Stock Options"; "Restricted Stock" and "Restricted Stock Units" include grants made under the 2009 Stock Incentive Plan.
+Winfrey and Dykhouse and Ms. Bohigian will each receive severance equal to two times their applicable annual base salary and target bonus. - "Bonus" As used in the tables below, "Bonus" is the target bonus set forth and defined in each Named Executive Officer's employment agreement payable in accordance with the 2013 Bonus Plans but assumed at 100% performance attainment for the purposes of these separation tables.
+If eligible for a bonus payment on a specific termination event: Mr. Rutledge will receive a target bonus of 175% of his annual base salary; Mr. Bickham will receive a target bonus of 135% of his annual base salary; Messrs.
+Winfrey and Dykhouse and Ms. Bohigian will each receive a target bonus of 75% of their annual base salary.
+See "2013 Executive Bonus Plan" section in the Compensation Discussion and Analysis for further plan details.
+See the "Summary Compensation Table" for actual 2013 Executive Bonus Plan payouts. - "Stock Options", "Restricted Stock" and "Restricted Stock Units" include grants made under the Stock Incentive Plan.
 See "Long-Term Incentives" under the Compensation Discussion and Analysis section for further details on equity incentives offered by the Company.

-Termination by Charter for cause or a voluntary termination by the Executive without good reason:
+Termination by Charter for cause or a voluntary termination by the Executive without good reason